-Interface for the first or only device sending an ADAT signal to the Fireface UFX II.
+Interface for the first or only device sending an ADAT signal to the Fireface UFX III.
 Carries the channels 1 to 8.
 When receiving a Double Speed signal, this input carries the channels 1 to 4, at Quad Speed the channels 1 and 2.
+Can also be used as SPDIF optical input.